TimCannady/FavoriteThings_v2/README.md

 * use React in a solo project

-* learn then use front-end routing + SPA with proper URL history
+* learn then use front-end routing + SPA with functioning URL history (forward, back, copy/paste'able links, etc)

-* use React for user auth
+* handle user auth on the front-end

 * use React in place of jQuery for DOM manipulation